Meta funds 10 natural gas plants to power $27 billion AI data center in Louisiana

 .

-Local communities have expressed concerns about the environmental footprint.
+Local communities have expressed concerns regarding the environmental impact of AI infrastructure.
 A December poll found that 60 percent of Americans, including majorities across political affiliations, support increased regulation of AI technology

 3